thecosignstudio/process/_chapters/01-chapter.md

 # Project introduction & setup

-Your work begins much earlier than the moment you pick up a pen and paper.
+Your work [work](http://github.com) much earlier than the moment you pick up a pen and paper.
 Preparing for the first meeting with the client marks the actual beginning of a design process.
 By being prepared and *professional* during the first call, you start building a relationship.
 The reward for your professionalism will be big: the client’s trust in your decisions is at stake here.

-Your work begins much earlier than the moment you pick up a pen and paper.
-Preparing for the first meeting with the client marks the actual beginning of a design process.
-By being prepared and *professional* during the first call, you start building a relationship.
-The reward for your professionalism will be big: the client’s trust in your decisions is at stake here.
+{% include image.html img="simon.jpg" %}

 **In this section you can learn:**
 - What questions to ask a client before and during the first meeting.